My Cycle

 Screw Off Menstrual Cup

-We decided to focus on improving the experience of keeping track of a woman’s menstrual cycle and providing women with a holistic view of their health.
-To set us apart from existing period tracking products, we used basal body temperature (BBT) as our key tracking metric.
+We focused on providing women with a holistic view of their health.
+We used basal body temperature (BBT) as our distinguishing tracking metric.

 BBT is your internal body temperature when your body is at complete rest (i.e. the moment you wake up).
-It is a valuable metric in a woman’s menstrual cycle but it’s typically only been used to track ovulation and fertility.
+Though typically used to track ovulation and fertility, it’s a valuable metric that correlates to a woman’s stress, energy level, and mood during their cycle.
+A cost effective and intuitive solution of tracking BBT does not exist on the market today.

 “I’m stressed a lot, I exercise a lot, I have mood swings, and lack energy all the time.
 I try to track my cycle using a period tracking app, but it’s never accurate and I never know what’s going on with my body.”